holdgh/ApeRAG/README.md

 ### Getting Started with Kubernetes

-ApeRAG can be deployed to a Kubernetes cluster using the provided Helm chart.
-This guide outlines deploying the necessary databases (optionally using KubeBlocks scripts from `deploy/databases/`) and then deploying the ApeRAG application itself.
+This guide covers deploying ApeRAG to Kubernetes using the provided Helm chart.
+It involves two main phases: setting up databases (optional if you have them) and deploying the ApeRAG application.

-**Phase 1: Deploying Databases with KubeBlocks (Optional)**
+**Phase 1: Deploy Databases with KubeBlocks (Optional)**

-ApeRAG requires several databases: PostgreSQL, Redis, Qdrant, and Elasticsearch are essential for core functionality and hybrid search.

-*If you already have these database services running and accessible from your Kubernetes cluster (e.g., managed services or self-deployed), you can **skip this phase** and proceed directly to Phase 2.*

-If you choose to use the KubeBlocks scripts provided in `deploy/databases/`:
+ApeRAG needs PostgreSQL, Redis, Qdrant, and Elasticsearch.
+If you don't have these, use the KubeBlocks scripts in `deploy/databases/`.

-1.  **Prerequisites for KubeBlocks Database Deployment**:
+*Skip this phase if your databases are already available in your Kubernetes cluster.*

+1.  **Prerequisites**:
-    *   A running Kubernetes cluster (e.g., Minikube, EKS, GKE, AKS).
+    *   Kubernetes cluster.
-    *   `kubectl` installed and configured to connect to your cluster.
+    *   `kubectl` configured.
-    *   Helm v3+ installed.
+    *   Helm v3+.

 2.  **Database Configuration (`deploy/databases/00-config.sh`)**:
-    This script determines which databases (like PostgreSQL, Redis, Qdrant, Elasticsearch) are installed by the KubeBlocks helper scripts and into which `NAMESPACE` (default is `"default"`).
-For a standard ApeRAG setup, the default configurations in this script are generally sufficient and **do not require modification**.

-    You would only consider editing this file for advanced scenarios, such as changing the deployment namespace or specifically enabling/disabling certain optional databases (like Neo4j).
+    This script controls database deployment (defaults: PostgreSQL, Redis, Qdrant, Elasticsearch in the `default` namespace). **Defaults are usually fine; no changes needed for a standard setup.** Edit only for advanced cases (e.g., changing namespace, enabling optional databases like Neo4j).

-3.  **Run KubeBlocks Database Deployment Scripts**:
+3.  **Run Database Deployment Scripts**:
-    Navigate to the `deploy/databases/` directory and execute the scripts in order:
     ```bash
     cd deploy/databases/
-    bash ./01-prepare.sh          # Prepares KubeBlocks environment & add-ons for selected databases.
+    bash ./01-prepare.sh          # Prepares KubeBlocks environment.
-    bash ./02-install-database.sh # Deploys the actual database clusters.
+    bash ./02-install-database.sh # Deploys database clusters.
-    cd ../.. # Navigate back to the project root directory.
+    cd ../.. # Back to project root.
     ```
-    After running the scripts, monitor the pod status in the `default` namespace (or your custom namespace if changed):
+    Monitor pods in the `default` namespace (or your custom one) until ready:
     ```bash
     kubectl get pods -n default
     ```
-    Wait until all necessary database pods (e.g., `pg-cluster-postgresql-0`, `redis-cluster-redis-0`, `qdrant-cluster-qdrant-0`) show `Running` status.

-**Phase 2: Deploying the ApeRAG Application**
+**Phase 2: Deploy ApeRAG Application**

-Once your database services are confirmed to be running and accessible:
+With databases running:

-1.  **Configure ApeRAG Helm Chart (`deploy/aperag/values.yaml`)**:
+1.  **Helm Chart Configuration (`deploy/aperag/values.yaml`)**:
-    The Helm chart for the ApeRAG application is located in `deploy/aperag/`.
-    *   **If you used the Phase 1 KubeBlocks scripts (in the `default` namespace)**: The database service names and ports in `deploy/aperag/values.yaml` are typically pre-configured to correctly connect to these KubeBlocks-managed instances (e.g., service names like `pg-cluster-postgresql-postgresql.default.svc.cluster.local`).
-In this scenario, you usually **do not need to modify the database connection details** in `values.yaml`.
-    *   **If using your own externally managed or self-deployed database services**: You **must** update `deploy/aperag/values.yaml` with the correct hostnames, ports, usernames, and passwords for PostgreSQL, Redis, Qdrant, and any optional databases (Elasticsearch, Neo4j) you intend to use.
-    *   Review other settings in `values.yaml` as needed, such as image repositories/tags (if not using default images from Docker Hub), resource requests/limits, Ingress configuration, `AUTH_TYPE`, `OBJECT_STORE_TYPE`, etc.
+    *   **Using KubeBlocks (Phase 1 in `default` namespace)?** Database connections in `values.yaml` are likely pre-configured. **No changes usually needed.**
+    *   **Using your own databases?** You MUST update `values.yaml` with your database connection details.
+    *   Optionally, review other settings (images, resources, Ingress, etc.).

-2.  **Deploy ApeRAG using Helm**:
+2.  **Deploy ApeRAG with Helm**:
-    The following command installs ApeRAG into the `default` namespace.
-If your databases are in a different namespace and ApeRAG needs to be in the same one, adjust accordingly.
+    This installs ApeRAG to the `default` namespace:
     ```bash
     helm install aperag ./deploy/aperag --namespace default --create-namespace
     ```
-    After execution, monitor the ApeRAG application pods:
+    Monitor ApeRAG pods until `Running`:
     ```bash
     kubectl get pods -n default -l app.kubernetes.io/instance=aperag
     ```
-    Wait for the `aperag-django-...`, `aperag-celeryworker-...`, and `aperag-frontend-...` pods to reach `Running` status.

-3.  **Access the ApeRAG Frontend UI**:
+3.  **Access ApeRAG UI**:
-    Once the `aperag-frontend` pod is running, you can access the web UI using `kubectl port-forward`.
-This is useful for testing or when an Ingress controller isn't configured.
+    Use `kubectl port-forward` for quick access:
     ```bash
-    # Forward the frontend deployment's port 3000 to your local machine's port 3000
     kubectl port-forward deploy/aperag-frontend 3000:3000 -n default
     ```
-    Then, open your web browser and navigate to `http://localhost:3000`.

-For more detailed information on KubeBlocks database management (like retrieving specific credentials, uninstalling database clusters), please refer to the `deploy/databases/README.md` file.

-### Getting Started with Docker Compose

-To get started with ApeRAG using Docker Compose, follow these steps:

-1.  **Prerequisites**:
-    *   Docker & Docker Compose
-    *   Git

-2.  **Environment Setup**:
-    Configure environment variables by copying the template files:
-    ```bash
-    cp envs/env.template .env
-    cp frontend/deploy/env.local.template frontend/.env
-    ```
-    Then, **edit the `.env` file** to configure your AI service settings and other necessary configurations according to your needs.

-3.  **Start Services**:
-    You can start all ApeRAG services using the following `make` command:
-    ```bash
-    # Optional: Use Aliyun registry if in China
-    # export REGISTRY=apecloud-registry.cn-zhangjiakou.cr.aliyuncs.com

-    # Start ApeRAG services
-    make compose-up
-    ```
-    If you need to use the `doc-ray` service for advanced document parsing (recommended for complex documents, tables, or formulas), you can start it along with other services:
-    ```bash
-    make compose-up WITH_DOCRAY=1
-    ```
-    If your environment has GPUs, you can enable GPU support for `doc-ray` for better performance:
-    ```bash
-    make compose-up WITH_DOCRAY=1 WITH_GPU=1
-    ```
-    > **About the doc-ray parsing service**
-    >
-    > ApeRAG includes a basic built-in parser for extracting text from documents like PDFs and DOCX files for RAG indexing.
-However, this parser may not optimally handle complex document structures, tables, or formulas.
-    >
-    > For enhanced document parsing capabilities and more accurate content extraction, we recommend deploying the [doc-ray](https://github.com/apecloud/doc-ray) service. `doc-ray` leverages **MinerU** for advanced document analysis.
-    >
-    > * When `WITH_GPU=1` is not specified, `doc-ray` will run using only the CPU.
-In this case, it is recommended to allocate at least 4 CPU cores and 8GB+ of RAM for it.
-    > * When `WITH_GPU=1` is specified, `doc-ray` will run using the GPU.
-It requires approximately 6GB of VRAM, along with 2 CPU cores and 8GB of RAM.

-4.  **Access ApeRAG**:
-    Once the services are up and running, open your browser and navigate to: http://localhost:3000/web/
+    Open `http://localhost:3000` in your browser.

+For KubeBlocks details (credentials, uninstall), see `deploy/databases/README.md`.

 ### Getting Started with Source Code